-4.1.5 One-Speaker Detection - extended data
+4.1.4 One-Speaker Detection - extended data

 This section outlines the conditions for the one-speaker detection task with extended training and test data.
 The entire SwitchBoard-II corpus phases 2 and 3 will be used for this evaluation.
-In addition to the acoustical data, automatically generated and time
+In addition several types of auxiliary data derived from the acoustic data will be made available to those who wish to use them.
+These will include